elizadunphy/elizadunphy/README.md

 ## Hi, I'm Elizabeth 👋

-Using data analysis to explore real-world problems and identify meaningful patterns in data.
+Using data analysis to explore real-world problems and uncover meaningful patterns in data.